 Trials - Competitive events for all abilities

-To book in for one of our trialling events you can use the this form
+To book in for one of the next trialling events choose one of the options below

 ALRC National Rally

 Held annually, the ALRC National Rally brings together competitions from all across the UK, (and sometimes beyond).
 As a member of ELRC you are eligible to enter.

 We are a registered ‘competitive club’ and organise events every month.
 Running under the permits of the Motor Sport Association, (now Motorsport UK), and the rules of the Association of Land Rover Clubs, we offer trials for all levels of ability and Land Rover.
 Our ethos is that we are a family club, running events for our members to enjoy themselves.

 Other Club's Events